-- Establishing and implementing risk-based procedures for verifying data flows involved in any restricted transaction, including procedures to log, in an auditable manner: 1) the type of data at issue, 2) the identity of the transaction parties, including ownership or entities and citizenship or residence of individuals, and 3) the end-use of the data and method of data transfer. - Screening all vendors to verify whether current or prospective vendors are Covered Persons under the DSP. - A written policy that describes the data compliance program and its implementation, and is annually certified by an officer, executive, or other employee responsible for compliance.
+- Establishing and implementing risk-based procedures for verifying flows involved data in anv restricted transaction, including procedures to log, in an auditable manner: 1) the type of data at issue, 2) the identity of the transaction parties, including ownership or citizenship entities and or residence of individuals, and 3) the end-use of the data and method of data transfer. - Screening all vendors to verify whether current or prospective vendors are Covered Persons under the DSP. - A written policy that describes the data compliance program and its implementation, and is annually certified by an officer, executive, or other employee responsible for compliance.